Bulbine frutescens

-Bulbine frutescens is a species of flowering plant in the genus Bulbine, native to southern Africa (South Africa, Lesotho, Eswatini).
+Bulbine frutescens, the wild kopieva or stalked bulbine, is a species of flowering plant in the genus Bulbine, native to southern Africa (South Africa, Lesotho, Eswatini).

 Description

 This variable species grows as a small shrub, with short, low stems that produce roots down towards the ground, and slender, erect, succulent, grey-green leaves.

 The flowers appear throughout the summer, on a 30 cm erect inflorescence.
 The flowers can be orange, yellow or white.
 Like all Bulbine species, the stamens are distinctively tufted ("bearded").

 Growth

 Bulbine frutescens is mostly dormant in summer, blooming in the spring, and then again in autumn although somewhat less.
 It can be propagated easily by stem cuttings.
 The cuttings can be planted immediately and kept in a shady area.
 They do not need any special attention or treatment, and build strong roots in a couple of months.

 Name

 Bulbine comes from the Greek word bolbine, a general word for a bulbous plant, but particularly Ornithogalum.
 The name is misleading, as plants do not have a bulbous base.